jmckirdy/jmckirdy/README.md

 ## Problem-Solver, Programmer, Mentor/Mentee

-- 📖 I'm currently learning PHP and MySQL at a deeper level.
-- ✍🏻 I continue practicing Javascript + HTML/CSS.
+- 📖 I love Data Driven Design.
+- ✍🏻 I continue to practice the basics (in several languages) but also appreciate how modern frameworks and software can do much of the heavy lifting for me.
-- 📺 I'm a Content Creator on [YouTube](https://www.youtube.com/channel/UCQFaF3k36gREt5hA7BmCjpQ?view_as=subscriber/) and [Instagram](https://www.instagram.com/code4luddites/).
-- 👨‍🏫 I teach what I've learned to others.
+- 📺 I'm a Content Creator on [Instagram](https://www.instagram.com/code4luddites/) where I teach what I've learned to others.
 - 👷 I'm from a Construction and 🌳 Forestry background.
 - 💯 I know how to work hard, but I focus on working <u>Smart</u>.
-- 🎸 Hobbies & Interests: I love playing heavy metal on guitar, lifting weights, fantasy genre, japanese stuff, old computer/console games, and learning to be a better programmer.
+- 🎸 Hobbies & Interests: I love playing heavy metal on guitar, lifting weights, fantasy genre, japanese stuff and old video games.

 <!--  put social contacts here -->